-The risks from a DVT are not just from the restriction of blood circulation causing conditions such as compartment syndrome, tissue necrosis and pain, but more seriously there is real risk of death from conditions such as heart failure, stroke and pulmonary embolisms if the clot, or parts of it migrate to vital organs of the chest, heart or brain.
+The risks from a DVT are not just from the restriction of blood circulation causing conditions such as compartment syndrome, tissue necrosis and pain, but more seriously there is real risk of death from conditions such as heart failure, stroke and pulmonary embolisms if the clot or parts of it break off and migrate to vital organs of the chest, heart or brain.

 Chart adapted from this paper

-As you can see the main causes for primary upper limb DVTs are due to congential or aquired abnormalities of the thoracic outlet which compresses the neurovascular bundle causing a mutitude of symptoms, and true venous or arterial Thoracic Outlet Syndrome is considered a type of upper limb DVT (ref)
+As you can see the main causes for primary upper limb DVTs are due to congenital or acquired abnormalities of the thoracic outlet which can compress the neurovascular bundle causing a multitude of symptoms, venous or arterial Thoracic Outlet Syndrome is considered a type of upper limb DVT (ref)

-My case of an upper limb DVT was secondary.
-It was unusually seen following surgery for a dislocated left acromioclavicular joint.
+My case of an upper limb DVT was secondary and was seen following surgery for a dislocated left acromioclavicular joint.
 The patient was a very fit and healthy 28 year old male, semi professional rugby player, with no past medical history.

 He suffered a grade 3 ACJ dislocation after a heavy rugby tackle over a year ago.
 He tried conservative management of this injury with physiotherapy, but continued to suffer with pain and limited shoulder movement and was unable to return to playing.

-The patient also reported a history of intermittent distal neural symptoms into his hand and lower arm such as sensory loss, coldness and cyanosis since the ACJ injury.
-These symptoms could be eased with neck and shoulder girdle repositioning and was thought to be due to Thoracic Outlet Compression Syndrome triggered by altered positioning of his shoulder girdle following his injury.
+The patient also reported a history of intermittent distal neural symptoms into his hand and lower arm such as sensory loss, coldness and cyanosis of his hand since the injury.
+These symptoms could often be eased with neck and shoulder girdle repositioning and was thought to be due to Thoracic Outlet Compression Syndrome triggered by altered positioning of his shoulder girdle following his injury.

 Due to the lack of improvement in his symptoms it was decided to surgically stabilise his ACJ with the use of a clavicular hook plate.
 This was planned to be in situ for approximately 4 months, then to be removed once healing of the joint and ligaments had occurred.
 This method is the preferred approach for ACJ reconstructions used by the senior shoulder surgeon conducting the operation with very high success rates and low complications.